EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “That so?”
 He plopped down beside me.
 My golden hair fluttered in the air as I bounced off the bench.
 The wooden planks were bending a bit.

-“What are you looking at?”
+“I heard you will be back by spring?”
+I nodded.
 We sat staring in the same direction looking at the other people walking by.

 “Are you here with your mom?”
 I didn’t see her with him.

-“Yeah, we got some extra seeds from TKanothercityname.”
+“Yeah, we got some extra seeds from Klippel.”
 He pulled out a round black seed the size of my fingertip.
 Its outer shell felt rough as it laid limply on my palm, making a scratching sound when I poked it.

 “I don’t get why no one buys them.”
 He pulled out another one and popped it into his mouth, crunching it between his teeth.
 I could see a few bits of the outer shell fall out of his mouth.
 It looked and sounded just like eating eggshells.